 Other compensation and personal benefits paid or made available to the named executive officers is not material.
-The Corporation provides an automobile allowance to the named executive officers, which partially compensates them for the termination of the company car program a number of years ago.
+The Corporation provides an automobile allowance to the named executive officers.
 Medical, dental, life and other insurance benefits, and 401(k) matching contributions are provided to the named executive officers on a non-discriminatory basis with other employees of the Corporation.
 Prior to 2007, the named executive officers could elect to defer certain amounts of salary and bonus (beyond the 401(k) limits).
-In 2010, no compensation was deferred and no matching contributions were made with respect to deferred compensation amounts.
-Interest continues to be paid by the Corporation on previously deferred compensation at the "reference rate" of Bank of America in effect from time to time.
+In 2011, the Deferred Compensation Plan for executive officers was terminated.